zerotrickpony/unducking/docs/content/_index.md

 <img src="chart.png" title="Bar chart illustrating the performance impacts of the above approaches" />

+<div class=footnote>* - No statistically significant difference from baseline</div>

-...here a value of "1.0" indicates that the approach had no significant difference in its benchmark speed vs. the same code run on a primitive type.
+Here a value of "1.0" indicates that the approach had no difference in its benchmark speed vs. the same code run on a primitive type.
 Both `string` and `number` primitives were compared to these two wrapper techniques.
 Wrapper objects imposed a performance penalty of between 1.2x - 5.0x or more, depending on the environment and workload.